-Nicolai Abildgaard Fischer, 29 – Project Engineer, Green Fuels and Thermal Power
+Nicolai Abildgaard Fischer, 29 – Project manager, Green Fuels and Energy

 “Working out together has made us better colleagues.”

 Studying the technique behind something new and learning how to do it in the best way – that’s what motivates this COWI nerd, whether acting as project engineer or practising CrossFit.
 He actually started training a team of COWI colleagues – and that’s made them even better colleagues, in his opinion.

 I only discovered CrossFit five years ago.
 I had completely lost interest in weightlifting and was looking for a sport that was more social minded that I could throw my energy into.
 I know many think that CrossFit is an introvert sport, but we often do buddy workouts where two or three do the same workout, and that’s so rewarding from a social perspective.